zverok/the_schema_is/README.md

 Idea is, it is _exactly_ the same DSL that `db/schema.rb` uses, so:

 * it can be just copied from there (or written by hands in usual migration syntax);
-* it is a code, which can be supplied with _comments_ explaining what some column does or why the defaults are this way.
+* it is _code_, which can be supplemented with _comments_ explaining what some column does or why the defaults are this way (and structure with sorting and extra empty lines).

 So, in reality, your annotation may look like this: